darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 : This module offers a range of presets for making black and white images emulating classic film.
 It can also be used to tweak your color profile matrices, for example, to deal with color gamut issues.

 [_lens correction_](../../module-reference/processing-modules/lens-correction.md)
 : If your camera/lens combination is supported, use this module to correct for standard lens distortions, where corrections have not already been performed in-camera.
-The [_crop and rotate_](../../module-reference/processing-modules/crop-rotate.md) or [_perspective correction_](../../module-reference/processing-modules/perspective-correction.md) modules can also be helpful for simulating the effects of a tilt-shift lens.
+The [_crop and rotate_](../../module-reference/processing-modules/crop-rotate.md) or [_perspective correction_](../../module-reference/processing-modules/perspective-correction.md) modules can also be used to simulate the effects of a tilt-shift lens.

 # modules to be used with care

-There are some modules for which there is not yet an alternative well suited to the scene-referred workflow.
-If required, they should be used sparingly and with care.
+There are some modules for which there is not yet an alternative that is well-suited to the scene-referred workflow.
+If required, these modules should be used sparingly and with care.

 [_vibrance_](../../module-reference/processing-modules/vibrance.md)
 : Tends to darken colors.
 Consider using using [_color zones_](../../module-reference/processing-modules/color-zones.md) with a saturation parametric mask to give more control.